 MAIL directly by the post-secondary institution, sealed official transcripts of credential(s) and transfer credits.
-Copies are only accepted if ICES report forms a part of the application package.
-A PDF or electronic version of official transcripts provided by the educational institution will be accepted - the school must email official transcripts directly to the Deputy Registrar at firstname.lastname@example.org.
+A PDF or electronic version of official transcripts provided directly by the educational institution will also be accepted - email to the Deputy Registrar at firstname.lastname@example.org.

 Applicants with Degrees Awarded Outside of Canada

 Transcripts must be evaluated by a third party company such as International Credential Evaluation Services (ICES) in Burnaby.
 Note that World Evaluation Service (WES) and International Qualifications Assessment Serivce (IQAS) reports are also accepted.
 Ask for the comprehensive assessment, as required by the BC Institute of Agrologists; this provides the breakdown of equivalent credits.
 At a minimum the Bachelor's degree must be evaluated if an applicant has multiple credentials.